pioneers/runtime/README.md

 In addition to these parts, there are a number of configuration files for Runtime to manage the various tools that we use.
 They are listed here, with a brief explanation about what they do:

-* **`.dockerignore`**: this file lists out all of the directories, files, and other information that we do not want to include when building Runtime's Docker image.
+* `.dockerignore`: this file lists out all of the directories, files, and other information that we do not want to include when building Runtime's Docker image.
-* **`.gitignore`**: this file lists out all of the directories and files that we don't want in our Git repository.
+* `.gitignore`: this file lists out all of the directories and files that we don't want in our Git repository.
 This includes things like executables, build files, and `.DS_Store`.
-* **`.gitattributes`**: this file is purely for aesthetic purposes.
+* `.gitattributes`: this file is purely for aesthetic purposes.
 It tells Github which files to exclude when calculating the repository language makeup you see in the repo (below the "Contributors" section in the sidebar on the web page that you're probably looking at right now).
-* **`.travis.yml`**: this file tells Travis (the continuous integration tool that we use) what to run when checking if Runtime is working properly before a new feature is merged into the master branch.
+* `.travis.yml`: this file tells Travis (the continuous integration tool that we use) what to run when checking if Runtime is working properly before a new feature is merged into the master branch.
 It is essentially responsible for running the integration tests and for updating Runtime's Docker image.
-* **`docker-compose.yml`**: this file is used to describe to the `docker-compose` command what to run.
+* `docker-compose.yml`: this file is used to describe to the `docker-compose` command what to run.
-* **`runtime`**: this file is a convenience shell script that makes it easy to call the various other shell scripts in our directory, and allows us to issue intuitive commmands like `runtime build`, for example, which (expectedly) builds Runtime.
+* `runtime`: this file is a convenience shell script that makes it easy to call the various other shell scripts in our directory, which you will read more about later.

-This README will not go into each of these parts into exhaustive detail; explanations for each part can be found in the corresponding folder's README in the repo as well as our wiki https://github.com/pioneers/runtime/wiki.
+This README will not go into each of these parts into exhaustive detail; explanations for each part can be found in the corresponding folder's README in the repo as well as [our wiki.](https://github.com/pioneers/runtime/wiki)

 ## Dependencies